mr-daedalium/ostack/README.md

  \___/|___/\__\__,_|\___|_|\_\
 ```

-### Your AI engineering team.
-One terminal.
-Zero meetings.
+### Your tool to build Empire using AI.
+One AI-agent at a time.

 ---